About The Safe AI for Children Alliance

 🟩 Protection Without Panic

-Our work is measured and evidence-informed — calm in tone and serious in substance.
+Our work is driven by individuals who are passionate about children’s safety, but who are primarily calm in tone and serious in substance.

 🟩 Governance and Institutional Responsibility